rachel170/tp/docs/UserGuide.md

 * Edits the flashcard at the specified `INDEX`.
 The index refers to the index number shown in the displayed desk list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* Note that editing the tag of the card will cause the card to move to the Deck with the name exactly as per the new tag name.

 </div>

 ### Finding flashcards : `find`

-Finds flashcards which contain any of the given keywords.
+Finds flashcards which contain any of the given keywords in their respective questions.

 Format: `find KEYWORD [MORE_KEYWORDS]`